Dheatly23/godot-wasm/example/README.md

 ## Initialization

 Due to issues, the addons are NOT included in repository.
-You must build it yourself, or use `cargo make deploy_example` to do it automatically.
+You must build it yourself, or use `cargo make deploy-example` to do it automatically.
 It also builds the webassembly modules.

 ## Content